stungo12/FCC_CS50/README.md

 possibility of me developing websites, as it seems like it could be quite fun, especially when you can do both front and backend development.
 If you want to check out the course for yourself, you can find the link [here](https://www.freecodecamp.org/news/learn-web-development-from-harvard-university-cs50/).

+I should also mention that I am running a Windows computer.
+This may be important as commands for Command Prompt (my terminal of choice when using Windows) might very well be different than if someone was using MacOS or Linux, such as the CS50 instructor using a MacOS.
+It's also important to know this when you are searching for information on the web as people may not be using the same operating system as you and so the commands might be different.
+Just a heads up.

 (04/10/2023)
 Ran into an issue at 6:49:53.
 Here, we are learning about creating a program that uses SQLite to store flight information.
 Basically, we have our Django/Python